ApexCorse/vera/README.md

 A lightweight DBC file parser and C code generator for CAN bus message decoding.

-## Overview

-Vera is a code generation tool that parses DBC (Database Container) files and generates C source code for decoding CAN (Controller Area Network) bus messages.
+Vera is mainly a code generation tool that parses DBC (Database Container) files and generates C source code for decoding CAN (Controller Area Network) bus messages.
 It simplifies the process of implementing CAN message decoders in embedded systems by automating the conversion of message definitions into efficient C code.

+It can also be used as a package for parsing DBC files (although very feature-limited).

 ## Features